Types of Guidance and Counselling: Benefits and Difference

 What is the difference between counselling and guidance?

-Guidance primarily focuses on providing individuals with information, advice and support to help them make informed decisions in various aspects of their life.
-Whereas, counselling involves a more in-depth and therapeutic approach.
+Guidance primarily focuses on providing individuals with information, advice and support to help them make informed decisions in various aspects of their lives.
+Whereas counselling involves a more in-depth and therapeutic approach.
 It addresses emotional and psychological issues to promote mental well-being and personal growth.

 Are guidance counsellors also qualified to provide mental health counselling?

 Guidance counsellors and mental health counsellors have different areas of expertise and training.
-Guidance counsellors primarily focus on educational and career guidance, helping individuals make academic and vocational choices.
-Whereas, mental health counsellors undergo specialized training to diagnose and treat a wide range of emotional and psychological conditions.
+Guidance counsellors primarily focus on educational and career guidance, whereas mental health counsellors treat a wide range of emotional and psychological conditions.

 How can guidance and counselling benefit students’ academic performance?